dhwingens/wingens-dh-portfolio/final-project.md

 All my data came from Project Gutenberg.
 I used their text files and adapted some code that Micah gave the class.
 The cleaning of the text is not overly thorough, but I added a line of regex to get rid of any ambiguous unicode characters that popped up in the texts quite a bit (especially when there was an apostrophe).
 I split the texts into sentences according to the punctuation marks and put them into CSVs.
 In retrospect, it may have been better to use Beautiful Soup and used the html version of the text.
 Especially for topic modeling, that might have led to a better result because I could have more easily chosen how to split the text or switched between ways of splitting text.
 I'm not really sure how I would split the text into paragraphs with the plain text file.
 Still, the topic modeling seemed to work fine, so I did not think it would be wise to tinker.

 ## The Graphs
 A strong argument could be made that these graphs just have too much going on.
 It turns out that five long novels adds up to a lot of sentences.
-Still, I think there are a lot of interesting things going on, and they are not just colorful Rorschach tests!
+Still, I think there are a lot of interesting things going on, and they are not just colorful Rorschach tests! **Please Zoom in, scroll around and hover your mouse to see what each tiny dot represents.**

 ### Graph 1:
 {% include dickens_eliot_plot.html %}